byuccl/ddr_rowhammer/radiation2023/DDR2_PARSE_LOGS/DDR2_Results.md

     - Appeared 7:42:43 - Gone 7:42:43
     - Appeared 7:47:44 - Gone 7:47:44
     - 23/164 error groups
-    - Stuck?
+    - Stuck bit
   -  8: 0x09149e7:  a5a5a5a5 e5a5a5a5
     - Appeared 22:35:26 - Gone 23:05:39
     - 8/164 error groups
-    - Bit error
+    - Stuck bit
   -  8: 0x0fe20e2:  a5a4a5a5 a5a5a5a5
     - Appeared 5:29:31 - Gone 5:34:36
     - Appeared 5:39:37 - Gone 6:00:47
     - Appeared 6:05:50 - Gone 6:21:00
     - There were times the error was found but had an unknown character so the parser did not include it
     - 8/164 error groups
-    - Bit error
+    - Stuck bit
   -  6: 0x0e5564e:  a5a5a5a5 a5e5a5a5
     - Appeared 20:34:40 - Gone 20:34:45
     - Appeared 5:19:29 - Gone 5:34:36
     - Appeared 5:49:39 - 6:00:47
     - 6/164 error groups
-    - Bit error
+    - Stuck bit
   -  6: 0x0a88ff3:  a5a4a5a5 a5a5a5a5
     - Appeared 4:54:15 - Gone 5:09:26
     - Appeared 5:29:31 - Gone 5:34:36
     - There were times the error was found but had an unknown character so the parser did not include it
     - 6/164 error groups
-    - Bit error
+    - Stuck bit
   -  5: 0x00916f8:  b5a5a5a5 a5a5a5a5
     - Appeared 20:14:29 - Gone 20:34:45
     - 5/164 error groups
-    - Bit error
+    - Stuck bit
   -  5: 0x025ef5b:  a5a5a4a5 a5a5a5a5
     - Appeared 20:39:46 - Gone 20:59:54
     - 5/164 error groups
-    - Bit error
+    - Stuck bit
   -  5: 0x06d95eb:  a5a5a5a5 a5a5a525
     - Appeared 21:04:55 - Gone 21:25:03
     - 5/164 error groups
-    - Bit error
+    - Stuck bit
   -  5: 0x04a13b7:  a5a5a5a5 a5a1a5a5
     - Appeared 21:55:13 - Gone 22:15:18
     - 5/164 error groups
-    - Bit error
+    - Stuck bit
   -  5: 0x0b50233:  a5a5a5a5 a5e5a5a5
     - Appeared 2:34:33 - Gone 2:54:41
     - 5/164 error groups
-    - Bit error
+    - Stuck bit
   -  5: 0x003731f:  a5a5a7a5 a5a5a5a5
     - Appeared 5:14:27 - Gone 5:34:36
     - 5/164 error groups
-    - Bit error
+    - Stuck bit
   -  5: 0x03a428a:  ada5a5a5 a5a5a5a5
     - Appeared 6:00:47 - Gone 6:21:00
     - Appeared 6:37:12 - Gone 6:42:15
     - There were times the error was found but had an unknown character so the parser did not include it
     - 5/164 error groups
-    - Bit error
+    - Stuck bit
   -  4: 0x034300a:  b5a5a5a5 a5a5a5a5
     - Appeared 20:44:47 - Gone 20:59:54
     - 4/164 error groups
-    - Bit error
+    - Stuck bit
   -  4: 0x0988fc8:  a5a5a5a5 a5a5a5a4
     - Appeared 20:44:47 - Gone 20:59:54
     - 4/164 error groups
-    - Bit error
+    - Stuck bit
   -  4: 0x03a339d:  a5a5a5a5 a7a5a5a5
     - Appeared 21:09:56 - Gone 21:25:03
     - 4/164 error groups
-    - Bit error
+    - Stuck bit
   -  4: 0x0b01a6d:  a5a5a5a7 a5a5a5a5
     - Appeared 21:35:05 - Gone 21:50:08
     - 4/164 error groups
-    - Bit error
+    - Stuck bit
   -  4: 0x047c549:  25a5a5a5 a5a5a5a5
     - Appeared 3:25:19 - Gone 3:41:37
     - 4/164 error groups
-    - Bit error
+    - Stuck bit
   -  4: 0x02df10e:  a5a7a5a5 a5a5a5a5
     - Appeared 4:22:54 - Gone 4:38:05
     - 4/164 error groups
-    - Bit error
+    - Stuck bit
   -  4: 0x026f486:  a5a5a585 a5a5a5a5
     - Appeared 5:19:29 - Gone 5:34:36
     - 4/164 error groups
-    - Bit error
+    - Stuck bit
   -  4: 0x04d4cf2:  a5a5a5a5 a5a5a525
     - Appeared 7:07:31 - Gone 7:12:32
     - Appeared 7:12:32 - Gone 7:17:33
     - Appeared 7:17:33 - Gone 7:22:34
     - Appeared 7:22:34 - Gone 7:22:38
     - 4/164 error groups
-    - Bit error
+    - Stuck bit
   -  3: 0x0a697f2:  a5a5a5a5 a5a585a5
     - Appeared 20:49:48 - Gone 20:59:54
     - 3/164 error groups
-    - Bit error
+    - Stuck bit
   -  3: 0x0aad5a9:  a5a5a5e5 a5a5a5a5
     - Appeared 21:14:57 - Gone 21:25:03
     - 3/164 error groups
-    - Bit error
+    - Stuck bit
   -  3: 0x0354ba3:  a5a7a5a5 a5a5a5a5
     - Appeared 22:30:25 - Gone 22:40:30
     - 3/164 error groups
-    - Bit error
+    - Stuck bit
   -  3: 0x04b8539:  a5a5a5a4 a5a5a5a5
     - Appeared 2:19:22 - Gone 2:29:32
     - 3/164 error groups
-    - Bit error
+    - Stuck bit
   -  3: 0x0efd451:  a5a1a5a5 a5a5a5a5
     - Appeared 2:19:22 - Gone 2:29:32
     - 3/164 error groups
-    - Bit error
+    - Stuck bit
   -  3: 0x06ad52b:  a5a5a5a5 85a5a5a5
     - Appeared 2:44:35 - Gone 2:54:41
     - 3/164 error groups
-    - Bit error
+    - Stuck bit
   -  3: 0x004440d:  a1a5a5ad a1a5a5a5
     - Appeared 6:21:00 - Gone 6:37:12
     - 3/164 error groups
-    - Bit error
+    - Stuck bit
   -  3: 0x01f5ae8:  a1a5a5a5 a1a5a4a5
     - Appeared 6:21:00 - Gone 6:37:12
     - 3/164 error groups
-    - Bit error
+    - Stuck bit
   -  3: 0x03a428a:  a9a5a5a5 a1a5a5a5
     - Appeared 6:21:00 - Gone 6:37:12
     - 3/164 error groups
-    - Bit error
+    - Stuck bit
   -  3: 0x0104725:  a1a525a5 a1a5a5a5
     - Appeared 6:21:00 - Gone 6:37:12
     - 3/164 error groups
-    - Bit error
+    - Stuck bit
   -  3: 0x038ec96:  a1a5a1a5 a1a5a5a5
     - Appeared 6:21:00 - Gone 6:37:12
     - 3/164 error groups
-    - Bit error
+    - Stuck bit
   -  3: 0x0adc6a6:  a1a5a5a5 a9a5a5a5
     - Appeared 6:21:00 - Gone 6:37:12
     - 3/164 error groups
-    - Bit error
+    - Stuck bit
   -  2: 0x0d34be7:  a5a5a525 a5a5a5a5
     - Appeared 20:29:38 - Gone 20:34:45
     - 2/164 error groups
-    - Bit error
+    - Stuck bit
   -  2: 0x04f4dab:  85a5a5a5 a5a5a5a5
     - Appeared 21:19:58 - Gone 21:25:03
     - 2/164 error groups
-    - Bit error
+    - Stuck bit
   -  2: 0x0e62cea:  e5a5a5a5 a5a5a5a5
     - Appeared 21:19:58 - Gone 21:25:03
     - 2/164 error groups
-    - Bit error
+    - Stuck bit
   -  2: 0x0c85f56:  a5a5a5a5 a5a5a1a5
     - Appeared 21:45:07 - Gone 21:50:12
     - 2/164 error groups
-    - Bit error
+    - Stuck bit
   -  2: 0x08404b3:  a5a5a5a5 a5ada5a5
     - Appeared 23:21:09 - Gone 23:31:14
     - 2/164 error group
-    - Bit error
+    - Stuck bit
   -  2: 0x0625d58:  a5a5a5a5 a5a5b5a5
     - Appeared 3:04:43 - Gone 3:14:45
     - 2/164 error groups
-    - Bit error
+    - Stuck bit
   -  2: 0x0ab6b46:  a5a5a5a5 a5a5a5b5
     - Appeared 4:32:59 - Gone 4:38:05
     - 2/164 error groups
-    - Bit error
+    - Stuck bit
   -  2: 0x01ea479:  a5a5a5a5 a5a5a5a1
     - Appeared 5:29:31 - Gone 5:34:36
     - 2/164 error groups
-    - Bit error
+    - Stuck bit
   -  2: 0x0316953:  a5a5a5a5 b5a5a5a5
     - Appeared 5:29:31 - Gone 5:34:36
     - 2/164 error groups
-    - Bit error
+    - Stuck bit
   -  2: 0x02fe8e9:  a5a5a5a5 a5a5a5a7
     - Appeared 5:44:38 - Gone 6:00:47
     - 2/164 error groups